 Yahushua said that in order to enter the kingdom of Yahuwah you have to be born again.
 You must be born of water and the Spirit.
 How many of these translators as adult and penitent believers had been immersed (born of water) in the name of Yahushua for the remission of sins?
 None!
 They were all "baptized" by sprinkling, or other such means contrary to the meaning of the Greek word baptidzo, as infants and "confirmed" when they were around 13 years old just as in the Roman Catholic pagan traditions from which their "church" sprang.
-Even the man whose "authority" supposedly makes that version "Authorized" was a heathen who was outside the body of Christ.
-Would Yahuwah use apostate men who were outside the body of Christ and disobedient to His word to translate an inspired English version of that word?
+Even the man whose "authority" supposedly makes that version "Authorized" was a heathen who was outside the body of the Anointed.
+Would Yahuwah use apostate men who were outside the body of the Anointed and disobedient to His word to "translate" an "inspired" English version of that word?
 According to the KJV-onlyists He would not and in this we are in agreement!

 Then when these same translators ran across an Ibriy passage being quoted in the Greek text, they went even further and rendered His name as Lord, which does not differentiate Him from any run-of-the-mill authority figure on the earth.
 We must always remember to give Yahuwah the honor, praise and splendor and NEVER do or say anything that brings discredit to His name.
 To do any less is in direct violation of the third commandment.